-Term Definition Equity value The asset's current market value (CMV) less any outstanding loans, mortgages, or other legal encumbrances.
-Uncompensated value (UV) The difference between the asset's equity value, and the amount of compensation received as a result of the transfer.
+Term Definition The asset's current market value (CMV) less any outstanding loans, mortgages, or other legal encumbrances.
+The difference between the asset's equity value, and the amount of compensation received as a result of the transfer.

 When there is action or failure to take action that causes income or resources not to be received by the customer or the customer's spouse, the following proof is needed: